A Question the Records Can't Answer

 In 1871, Australia had 610 Croatians, and by 1881, 1024, noting that many immigration records list Croatian pioneers as Austrians and, given the long history of Venetian rule over coastal Croatia, often listed as Italian.

 Additionally, Croatian given names were replaced with their English or Italian equivalents; for example, Ivan became John or Giovanni.
-And many surnames became Anglicized, and used English or Italian equivalents.
+And many surnames were Anglicised, using English or Italian equivalents.
 And, of course, the vast percentage of Croatian pioneers were largely illiterate, so misspellings or phonetic interpretations would have been common.

 The marriage certificate lists him as a 27-year-old seaman from Austria (Jacob, shipwright, and Mary as his parents).
 Given he was listed as living with her in 1880 and he's still listed here as a "seaman", I suspect (here's my interpretation part) that he might have met on a ship going back and forth, and decided to stay.
 I can only find her arriving in 1874 on the Indus, in Brisbane, as a 20-year-old.
 I think Catherine Meehan, listed with her, may have been her aunt or cousin, as there are Meehan DNA matches, and I believe her mother, Bridget, was a Meehan (who later emigrated and lived with them).

-Interestingly, I have a record from 2 January 1884, which lists unclaimed mail to a G. Sigovich, Abercrombie St, Darlington (off Cleveland St), which I think is uncontestable proof that he lived in the vicinity where he got married and before he got married, had changed his name from Sigovich to Sedgwick, most likely to marry Kate.
+Interestingly, I have a record from 2 January 1884, which lists unclaimed mail to a G. Sigovich, Abercrombie St, Darlington, which is right near Redfern and the new Railway workshops, which I think is uncontestable proof that he lived in the vicinity where he got married and before he got married, had changed his name from Sigovich to Sedgwick, most likely to marry Kate.
 It has to be the same man!

-The Everleigh Locomotive workshops in Redfern began operating in 1882, and his records list him as starting as a cleaner on 28 July 1882.
-By 15 January 1883, he is listed as a fireman, which turns out not to be a firefighter but the person who shovels coal into the steamer engines.
+Gaspar's employment record lists him as starting as a cleaner on 28 July 1882.
+By 15 January 1883, he is listed as a fireman in the Chief Mechanical Engineer's Office, which turns out not to be a firefighter but the person who shovels coal into the steamer engines.
 He worked as a fireman on the railways until his retirement on 19 July 1915.

 His first son, Jacob (fittingly), was born on 8 January 1883 in "Sydney", and his second son, Thomas, was born on 21 April 1884 in Redfern.
 Sadly, Thomas did not live long, dying on 3 February 1885.
 His first daughter, Mary (or Maria), was born shortly afterwards on 17 August 1885, also in Redfern.